jameshughes89/cs102/src/site/topic23.rst

 --------

-Counting the number of a given element
+Counting the Number of a Given Element
 --------------------------------------